 - How to handle a situation where you determine that a worker doesn’t have the documentation to prove he or she is authorized to work in the United States

 2:35 p.m. – 2:55 p.m.

 2:55 p.m. – 4:10 p.m.

 An ideological shift for federal regulatory oversight is happening in Washington, D.C.
 On the day he took office, President Donald Trump signed a “Regulatory Freeze Pending Review” memo, directing all federal agencies to temporarily postpone implementation of regulations published in the Federal Register that had not yet taken effect.
 The White House has also said that for every new regulation a federal agency enacts, it should cut two.
 Recently, Victoria Lipnic and Philip Miscimarra were named acting chairs of the Equal Employment Opportunity Commission (EEOC) and the National Labor Relations Board (NLRB), respectively.
-On the judicial front, Trump nominated Neil Gorsuch, a federal judge with an “originalist” perspective on interpreting the Constitution, to the Supreme Court.
+On the judicial front, what will be the practical impact of Trump’s nominee to replace conservative jurist the late Antonin Scalia?
 What impact will Trump-era appointees have on regulatory and policy development impacting the workplace?
 This session will cover:

 - The business impact of enforcement priority shifts at the Department of Labor,, NLRB, and EEOC

 - What’s “out” and “in” concerning controversial regulations on EEO-1 pay data reporting pay data and other issues following the transition away from a Democrat-controlled EEOC

 - How a conservative, constitutionalist-centric Supreme Court majority could impact the outcome of labor and employment cases shaping the future workplace practices and policies